abitoffka/netflixclone/README.md

 ## Features

-Browse a curated collection of movies and TV shows.
-View detailed information about each title, including descriptions and ratings.
-Play trailers for selected titles.
+Browse a curated collection of movies and TV shows.\n View detailed information about each title, including descriptions and ratings.\n Play trailers for selected titles.\n
-Search for specific movies and shows.
+Search for specific movies and shows.\n
 Responsive design for various screen sizes.

 ## Installation